ArianeTrussant/matching_engine/README.md

 ## System Compatibility

-This project is primarily developed for Unix-like systems (Linux, macOS) but can also be built and run on:
+This project can be built and run on:
+- Windows using Windows Subsystem for Linux (WSL)
 - Ubuntu/Debian Linux
 - macOS
-- Windows using Windows Subsystem for Linux (WSL)

 If using Windows, we recommend installing WSL2 with Ubuntu and following the Linux-based instructions.